Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Once a person is arrested on a drug charge, they may be released from jail on some bond condition.
 Common conditions include checking in with a pre-trial officer, taking classes, drug tests, and a prohibition on consuming illegal substances.
 Additionally, the defendant will receive a court date sometime in the future.

 The justice system in Texas does not move quickly.
-The arresting agency submits their reports to the district attorney or county attorney who is responsible for that area, and it is up to them to actually file the charges.
+The arresting agency submits their reports to the district attorney or county attorney who is responsible for that area.
+They will then determine to file the charges.
 Some cases take longer than others.
 Some counties wait for the labs to come back, some do not.

 Impact of a Drug Arrest in Amarillo

 If the defendant is arrested for a Class B misdemeanor or above and has a concealed handgun license, the state will try to revoke their right to carry that firearm.
-If they are charged with a felony, then under federal law they are a restricted person and cannot be in possession of a firearm.
+If they are charged with a felony.
+Then under federal law they are a restricted person and cannot have a firearm.
 They cannot open carry, concealed carry, or even have a firearm in their home.

 If the person is ultimately convicted of the offense, they may be a convicted felon.
-At that point in time, they would lose certain rights, such as the right to vote.
+Then, they would lose certain rights, such as the right to vote.
 They may face a litany of other consequences, including losing their driver’s license and any federal aid.

 How an Amarillo Attorney Could Build a Strong Defense Against Drug Charges

-By retaining an experienced Amarillo attorney immediately, defendants could come up with a strong defense strategy tailored to the facts of their drug arrest.
-A lawyer could communicate with the district attorney or the county attorney to see what resolution can be accomplished and start working toward that resolution quickly.
-To schedule a consultation and learn how an attorney could help in your case, call today.
+By retaining an experienced Amarillo attorney immediately.
+Defendants could come up with a strong defense strategy tailored to the facts of their drug arrests.
+A lawyer could communicate with the district attorney or the county attorney to see what resolution can be accomplished.
+They will start working toward that resolution quickly.
+In conclusion, schedule a consultation and learn how an attorney could help in your case.